 Board of Directors

-- Dr. Monica Claes Monica Claes is Professor of European and Comparative Constitutional Law at the Law Faculty of Maastricht University.
-She was previously Professor of European and Comparative Constitutional at Tilburg University.
-Monica teaches Comparative Constitutional Law at Maastricht Faculty of Law.
-She studied law at the University of Leuven (KU Leuven, Belgium) and European law at the College of Europe in Bruges (Belgium).
-She has a PhD from Maastricht University.
+Monica Claes is Professor of European and Comparative Constitutional Law at the Law Faculty of Maastricht University.
 Monica’s main areas of interest are the relationship between European and national constitutional law, the development of a European constitutional space, common constitutional principles and the concept of national constitutional identity.
-Since 2008, she heads the European and National Constitutional Law Project EuNaCon, funded by the European Research Council, see www.eunacon.eu.
+Her current research focus is on fundamental rights protection in the European legal space, the promotion of European values, and the protection of national identities.
 Monica is a scholar of the Maastricht Centre for European Law, a member of the Ius Commune Research School and of the Montesquieu Institute Maastricht.
-She is a member of De Jonge Akademie (DJA).
 She is on the editorial board of the European Constitutional Law Review (EuConst) and of the Tijdschrift voor Constitutioneel Recht (TvCR).
 She was a member of the Royal Commission on the Review of the Constitution (Staatscommissie Grondwet, 2009-2010).

 Bruno de Witte is professor of European Union law at Maastricht University, and part-time professor at the Robert Schuman Centre of the European University Institute (EUI) in Florence.
 He is co-director of the Maastricht Centre for European Law.
 Previously, from 2000 to February 2010, he was professor of EU law at the EUI, and co-director of the Academy of European Law there, and before that, from 1989 to 2000, he was professor at Maastricht University.
 He studied law at the University of Leuven and the College of Europe and obtained a doctorate at the European University Institute in 1985, on ‘The Protection of Linguistic Diversity through Fundamental Rights’.

-Christine Neuhold holds the Special Chair of EU Democratic Governance at the Department of Political Science, Faculty of Arts and Social Sciences (FASoS), Maastricht University.
+Christine Neuhold is full Professor of EU Democratic Governance.
+She is Dean of the Faculty of Arts and Social Sciences.
+Since 1 May 2013 she holds the Special Chair of EU Democratic Governance.
 She is the head of the Department of Politics and Director of the Graduate School of FASoS, Maastricht University.
 A political scientist by training, she holds her doctoral degree from the University.
 She is a Political Scientist by training and holds her doctoral degree from the University of Vienna (awarded in 2000).
 She has been involved in more than ten international research projects on EU integration, both as a team member and as a co-ordinator.
 Before joining Maastricht University she held positions at the European Institute of Public Administration (EIPA) in Maastricht (1997-2000) and at the Institute of Advanced Studies in Vienna (2000-2002).
 She has been a Visiting Lecturer at the Chinese Academy of Social Sciences, Beijing and a Visiting Scholar at the University of California, Berkeley (March – June 2011) .
 At Maastricht University she has served as Director of Studies of the Master of European Public Affairs (2004-2007) and of the Bachelor programme European Studies (2007-2010).
 From September 2011-2013 she directed the Research Master European Studies.
 She also was Associate Dean for Internationalisation (2005 – 2007).
 She has published widely on different aspects of EU governance and co-supervises PhD students working on European integration.

 Aalt Willem Heringa graduated from the Rijksuniversiteit Leiden in 1978, where he worked until 1987 as an assistant professor.
 He was a visiting researcher at the Centre of European Governmental Studies of the University of Edinburgh (1986) and at the European Research Center of the Harvard Law School (1996).
 In 1989 he completed his Ph.D. thesis ‘Sociale Grondrechten’ (Social Rights).
 He has been working at Maastricht University, the Faculty of Law, since 1987; he was appointed full Professor of (comparative) constitutional and administrative law in 1995.
 Since then he successfully supervised fourteen PhD’s.
 He is an author and editor of numerous books and articles on Dutch Constitutional law, the European Convention on Human Rights, the European Social Charter, comparative constitutional law, US constitutional law, Human Rights and legal education.